btcpayserver/btcpayserver-doc/docs/PrestaShop.md

 - You are using PHP 7.3.0 or higher
 - Your PrestaShop is version 1.7.7.0 or higher.
+  - Your store must have HTTPS enabled and be publicly accessible.
 - Your BTCPay Server is version 1.3.0 or higher
 - The PDO, curl, gd, intl, json, and mbstring PHP extensions are available
 - You have a BTCPay Server, either [self-hosted](/Deployment/README.md) or [hosted by a third-party](/Deployment/ThirdPartyHosting.md)
+  - The BTCPay Server instance must have HTTPS enabled and be publicly accessible.
 - [You've a registered account on the instance](./RegisterAccount.md)
 - [You've a BTCPay store on the instance](./CreateStore.md)
 - [You've a wallet connected to your store](./WalletSetup.md)